-- Points of road intersection shall be measured from the center line of the traveled way unless otherwise specified (e.g., 500' south of Route 124 means 500' south of the center line of Route 124). - When the edge of a road is specified, it means the edge of the legal road property or right-of-way. - When the shoreline of a body of water is specified, it means the shoreline at the normal high water mark. - 12.1.4 Distances are to be read as stated, not as rounded-off approximations. - 12.1.5 Split Zoned Property.
-In the event that a single parcel lies in two or more zoning districts, permitted uses on the parcel shall be designated by the zone in which that particular portion of the parcel lies within: a use which is permitted in one district but not another district must be confined to the geographical area of the lot in the zone in which that use is permitted.
-Notwithstanding, for a parcel partially located in an overlay district, the language of the overlay district shall control over this provision. - 12.1.6 In the event of a discrepancy between the narrative description of zoning districts (in the Jaffrey Zoning Ordinance) and the boundaries as shown on the zoning map of Jaffrey as prepared by Cartographic Associates, Inc., the narrative description will take precedence.
+- 12.1.1 Points of road intersection shall be measured from the center line of the traveled way unless otherwise specified (e.g., 500' south of Route 124 means 500' south of the center line of Route 124). - 12.1.2 When the edge of a road is specified, it means the edge of the legal road property or right-of-way.

+- 12.1.3 When the shoreline of a body of water is specified, it means the shoreline at the normal high water mark. - 12.1.4 Distances are to be read as stated, not as rounded-off approximations. - 12.1.5 In cases of a conflict of district lines, the more restrictive district requirements should prevail. - 12.1.6 In the event of a discrepancy between the narrative description of zoning districts (in the Jaffrey Zoning Ordinance) and the boundaries as shown on the zoning map of Jaffrey as prepared by Cartographic Associates, Inc., the narrative description will take precedence.